Jack Antonoff: Personal life

 Antonoff dated classmate Scarlett Johansson from 2001 to 2002.
-When Antonoff first moved out of the family home near the end of 2012, he lived with his sister, Rachel, on the Upper West Side of New York City.
-Afterward, he relocated to Brooklyn Heights to live with Lena Dunham, whom he was dating at the time.
-The couple separated in January 2018.
-As of December 2019, he resides in the Brooklyn Heights apartment he shared with Dunham, containing his home music studio.
-Antonoff is engaged to actress Margaret Qualley.
+When Antonoff first moved out of the family home near the end of 2012, he lived with his sister Rachel in New York City.
+Afterward, he lived with Lena Dunham, whom he was dating at the time.
+The couple separated in December 2017.
+As of December 2019, he lived in the same New York apartment he shared with Dunham where he had a home studio.

-In June 2014, Antonoff said he was "desperate" for kids, explaining:
+In 2023, Antonoff married actress Margaret Qualley, after dating for a couple of years.

 Antonoff has spoken publicly about his struggles with depression, anxiety and obsessive–compulsive disorder.
-He claims that hearing of others' battles with depression made him feel "not better, but not alone" and "way less scared."
-As of June 2014, Antonoff was seeing both a therapist and a psychopharmacologist, while also taking anti-anxiety medications.
+He said that hearing of others' battles with depression made him feel "not better, but not alone" and "way less scared".
+In June 2014, Antonoff said in an interview that he was seeing both a therapist and a psychopharmacologist, while also taking anti-anxiety medications.
 He has germophobia which was exacerbated by a bout of pneumonia that he suffered in 2011 while recording a studio album for his band Fun.
 His pulmonologist prescribed a daily run, but he explained that he hates it "more than anything" because it is "one of the most truly boring experiences on Earth."

-Music is central to Antonoff's life and he explained in June 2014: